This post may contain affiliate links. Please read our disclosure policy.

 For now, though, let’s just dive right into this authentic tiramisu recipe!

-• Eggs: this recipe uses raw eggs, so make sure they’re pasteurized or pasteurize them yourself.
+- Eggs: this recipe uses raw eggs, you can buy them pasteurized or pasteurize eggs yourself at home.

-• Chocolate (optional): to shave over the top of the tiramisu before serving.
-Use dark chocolate or milk chocolate.
+- Chocolate (optional): to shave over the top of the tiramisu before serving.
+Use healthy dark chocolate or milk chocolate.

 There are several simple variations you can make to this homemade tiramisu.
 While there are versions out there that omit coffee entirely for the likes of fruits, etc., for this authentic tiramisu recipe, I’ve just added a few suggestions that don’t make the dessert too different.
 Let me know in the comments if you’d like me to share alternative tiramisu recipes!